microchip-pic-avr-solutions/sip-mc-development-board-an1292-dspic33cdv256mp506/README.md

         <p align="left"><img  src="images/externalopampconfig.png"></p>

 > **Note:**</br>
->The motor phase currents can be reconstructed from the DC Bus current by appropriately sampling it during the PWM switching period, called a single-shunt reconstruction algorithm.
+>The motor phase currents can be reconstructed from the DC Bus current by appropriately sampling it during the PWM switching period, called as single-shunt reconstruction algorithm.
 The firmware can be configured to demonstrate **the single shunt reconstruction algorithm** by defining the macro <code>**SINGLE_SHUNT**</code> in the header file <code>**userparms.h**</code>
 >For additional information, refer to Microchip application note **[AN1299](http://ww1.microchip.com/downloads/en/appnotes/01299a.pdf), “Single-Shunt Three-Phase Current Reconstruction Algorithm for Sensorless FOC of a PMSM.”**
 >By default, the firmware uses phase currents measured across the phase shunt resistors on two of the half-bridges of the three-phase inverter (**‘dual shunt configuration’**) to implement FOC.